Poll: Would you want to see a companion project going a little deeper into the backgrounds of my Zootopia OCs? Vote Now!

-Author has written 16 stories for Animorphs, Road Rovers, Spider-Man, All Dogs go to Heaven, Dragons in Our Midst, Treasure Island, Balto, Sly Cooper, Zootopia, and Bolt.
+Author has written 18 stories for Animorphs, Road Rovers, Spider-Man, All Dogs go to Heaven, Dragons in Our Midst, Treasure Island, Balto, Sly Cooper, Zootopia, Land Before Time, and Bolt.

 Now for the main material.
 I'm Omnitrix 12 (but you knew that), I do a lot of writing, and although I tried to leave fan fiction behind to focus on writing books (as yet unpublished, but I've made a promising contact), I just couldn't stay away.
-Got a lot of projects in the works (ask if you want to know; I've got so many it's not even funny anymore), but the main ones at present are for Balto and Zootopia.
-Hope you like 'em once they're up.

 First of all, fair warning: I'm a Christian.
 I won't say I am or am not a religious fanatic because that term and its applications generally will come down to personal opinion.
 Do I protest at funerals or wave a Bible around all day?
 No; no I do not.
 Can I get along with people who aren't Christians?
 Certainly, if they can get along with me.
 The bottom line is, I believe in Jesus Christ; that He's the Son of God and the only way to God.
-I say this as a courtesy to pople who don't like that, so they can feel free to have nothing more to do with me or my stories (because they're tolerant or something).
+I say this as a courtesy to people who don't like that, so they can feel free to have nothing more to do with me or my stories (because they're tolerant or something).
 Myself, I will talk with and be friends with anyone of any religion if they are willing to do the same with me.
 On a related note, I'm particularly looking for anyone of Jewish background who will let me pick their brains on one or two upcoming projects.
 If that's you, feel free to shoot me a message.
 I won't bite. :)

 When it comes to genres, I'll try anything once, although I'm not really into horror.
 I'm particularly partial to action, comedy, a tasteful bit of romance, and most of all stories that really make me think.
 I try to avoid dirty stuff because it dishonors God and the human body.
 Also because I want to be a children's author, so I'm trying to keep my head clean.

 Please do not ask me to read stories which try to paint wrongdoing (e.g. lying, stealing, cheating) as good, or which paint good things as bad.
 I won't like them, which means you probably won't like my feedback unless you're a troll.
 I'll assume in good faith that you are not a troll.